dleppik/ozone/README.md

 - [ ] Packed bitmaps using Uint32Array.

-- [ ] Simple array-based fields, for when bitmaps would be inefficient
+- [ ] Simple array-based UnaryFields, for when bitmaps would be inefficient

 - [ ] Binary column-oriented reader/writers